HBS-Urosystem/urosystem.kit2/cms/blocks/company/gabor.en.md

             posx: 50
             posy: 50
             src: /uploads/rg-removebg-optim.png
-            text: With a heavy heart we inform you that Gábor Rényi, our beloved colleague, the founder and co-owner of our company passed away due to a severe illness with tragically quick progression on the 31st of December, 2023.
+            text: With a heavy heart we inform you that Gábor&nbsp;Rényi, our beloved colleague, the founder and co-owner of our company passed away due to a severe illness with tragically quick progression on the 31st of December, 2023.
 His drive, initiative, wisdom, and power of